Conservation laws of partial differential equations: Symmetry, adjoint symmetry and nonlinear self-adjointness: Three illustrated examples

-which is the determining system of a adjoint symmetry $X=\psi(x,t,u,\partial_xu,\partial_tu,\dots,)\partial_u$.
-Then by Theorem \ref{th-2}, solutions of Eq.(\ref{th-pde-adj}) are the differential substitutions of nonlinear self-adjointness.
+which is the determining system of an adjoint symmetry $X=\psi(x,t,u,\partial_xu,\partial_tu,\dots,)\partial_u$.
+Then by Theorem \ref{th-2}, solutions of Eq.(\ref{th-pde-adj}) are the differential substitution of nonlinear self-adjointness.
+Note that the symmetry and adjoint symmetry do not contain $u_{xt}$ nor its differential results since they can be expressed through Eq.(\ref{th-pde}).

-Introduce the formal Lagrangian of Eq.(\ref{th-pde}) in the symmetric form where $v$ is a new dependent variable, then by formula (\ref{formula}), we obtain the following general conservation law formulae. \begin{prop} A conservation law $D_tC_{(\ref{th-pde})}^t+D_xC_{(\ref{th-pde})}^x=0$ of Eq.(\ref{th-pde}) is given by
+Introduce the formal Lagrangian of Eq.(\ref{th-pde}) in the symmetric form for the mixed derivative $u_{xt}$ where $v$ is a new dependent variable, then by formula (\ref{formula}), we obtain the following general conservation law formulae. \begin{theorem} A conservation law $ \big(D_tC_{(\ref{th-pde})}^t+D_xC_{(\ref{th-pde})}^x\big)_{|F=0}=0$ of Eq.(\ref{th-pde}) is given by